Medical education in the United States: Continuing medical education

 Continuing medical education (CME) refers to educational activities designed for practicing physicians.
-Many states require physicians to earn a certain amount of CME credit in order to maintain their licenses.
+Many state licensing boards and specialty certification boards require physicians to earn a certain amount of CME credit in order to maintain their licenses and certifications.
 Physicians can receive CME credit from a variety of activities, including attending live events, publishing peer-reviewed articles, and completing online courses.
-The Accreditation Council for Continuing Medical Education (ACCME) determines what activities are eligible for CME.
+There are three major physician credit systems in the United States: that of the American Academy of Family Physicians (AAFP), the American Medical Association (AMA) and the American Osteopathic Association (AOA).
+The AAFP, AMA (in conjunction with the Accreditation Council for Continuing Medical Education (ACCME), and AOA determines the requirements for CME activities in their respective systems.